Last Updated on Sep 26, 2020 by Ray Roman

 When it comes to looks I’m torn between seeing it as a retro camper or a really messed up futuristic camper.
 There is a lot of shiny aluminum and a boxy exterior reminiscent of a vintage camper however the big Airstream type panoramic front window throws things off for me.

-The exterior is obviously a retro style, however, the interior is all modern.
+The exterior is obviously an old camper style, however, the interior is all modern.
 This is a very nice retro camper.

 #5 Barefoot Camper